CodeYourFuture/syllabus-archive/js-core-1/week-3/lesson.md

 * Add someone else to the end of the list

 ## Working with arrays
-When workinf with lists it is often useful to manipulate, enhance, or search the information in that list.
+When working with lists it is often useful to manipulate, enhance, or search the information in that list.

 Some examples of things you might want to do with a list of data: